itzmeanjan/astroZ/README.md

 ## Courtesy ::

-   Thanks to [Flutter](http://flutter.dev/), for building such a great UI framework, so that developers can make cool Apps easily.
-And :heart: for Dart Team.
+   Thanking [Tobaloidee](https://github.com/Tobaloidee) :heart:-ily for designing such a great logo for this project :+1:

 That's all.
 Hope it was helpful :blush: